-- real food, deadlifts, and pushups, for
+- real food, deadlifts, and pushups, instead of

 - junk food, dumbbell curls, and triceps press downs,

-- I magically dropped 75 pounds.
+- I magically dropped 75 pounds!

 That was my eureka moment when I realized that despite being over 50, you can change your body with clean eating and compound weight training.

 As a result, I launched this site, HashiMashi.com™, to give you the tools you need to get fit.